the-orange-shirt/gh-pages/source/_posts/2014-12-27-learning-to-switch.markdown

 #### With whom to dance?
 Look for buttons and women.

 First of all, most people don't take it amiss when I ask, "Do you ever switch roles?"
-But if you'd like to improve your chances of getting an affirmative answer:
+But if you're in a big room of strangers and you'd like to guess which ones are likely to say yes, here are a couple of completely unscientific heuristics I've developed.

-One excellent predictor is a dance button that says the wearer can switch.
+One excellent heuristic is to look for a dance button that says the wearer can switch.
 I've seen three versions:

 - white, "Would you like to lead or follow?"
 - rainbow stripes,"What's your preference?
 I dance both roles."
 - white with a black pointer that can be moved between "Lead," "Follow," and "Switch."

-A less reliable predictor is being a woman.
+A less reliable heuristic is to look for a woman.
 At many dances, there are more women than men, and some women will learn the gent's role just to avoid sitting out.
 It helps that it is often more acceptable for two women to dance together than two men.

 But, again, most people don't take it amiss if I ask, "Do you ever switch roles?"
 So it's often worth asking.

+<small> This section is probably where my male bias is most evident.
+Women looking to practice the gent's role can, of course, just ask any woman.
+Although I'm told they rarely get an opportunity to look around the room and pick a partner. </small>

 ## How to switch, by figure